-Nyungar brand takes New York Fashion Week - National Indigenous Times
+Nyungar brand takes New York Fashion Week

 “Marissa noticed a demand for it.
 The first one went so well that we are looking at doing them quarterly.

-“A project I have in the works with the City of Fremantle has [also] given me funding to hold a First Nations show during an event later in the year.
+“A project I have in the works … the City of Fremantle has [been] given funding to hold a First Nations show during an event later in the year.
 It will include the Māori and Pacific Islander communities as well as some workshops I’ll be running for participants to make their own garments.”

 By Darby Ingram